Hollywood Monsters (video game): Reception

 Hollywood Monsters drew attention in Spain as a major release from the country's struggling game industry.
 PC Manía's Jaime Bono and PC Top Player's Daniel Melguizo both cited the project as evidence that Spanish games were coming of age; the latter compared it to the successful PC Fútbol in this regard, and highlighted Hollywood Monsters' technical superiority over domestic competitors like Dráscula.
 Similarly, David E. Garcia of Micromanía hailed the game as Spain's "best graphic adventure ever", and as the country's first "graphic adventure able to rub shoulders with the big ones".
 The game often attracted comparisons to LucasArts' Maniac Mansion.
 Hollywood Monsters won the 1997 "Best Spanish Game" award from the radio program Game 40, as voted by listeners.
 Hosts Guillem Caballé and Manuel Martín Vivaldi likewise named it their favorite Spanish game of 1997.
 The former host joked that his choice was based entirely on the scene in which Ron Ashman kicks a girl holding daisies into a river.

-Discussing the visuals in Hollywood Monsters, Bono and Melguizo offered praise, while Garcia wrote that the game's "presentation is simply magnificent."
+Discussing the visuals in Hollywood Monsters, Bono and Melguizo offered praise, while Garcia wrote that the game's "presentation is simply magnificent".
 The reviewer for Sólo Juegos similarly complimented the graphics in Hollywood Monsters—despite the "outdated", "neglected" interface—and echoed Garcia's and Melguizo's approval of the voice acting.
-Conversely, Jordi Espunya of MeriStation called the voices uneven and cited several "terrible" performances among the good ones; and he argued that the graphics, although above average, were inferior to those of foreign titles like The Curse of Monkey Island.
-Regarding the puzzles, César Otero of MeriStation later said that they "cause[d] schisms among adventurers, with those who defend[ed] their madness and those who condemn[ed] the absurdity of their solutions."
+Conversely, Jordi Espunya of MeriStation called the voices uneven and cited several "terrible" performances among the good ones; he also argued that the graphics, although above average, were inferior to those of foreign titles like The Curse of Monkey Island.
+Regarding the puzzles, César Otero of MeriStation later said that they "cause[d] schisms among adventurers, with those who defend[ed] their madness and those who condemn[ed] the absurdity of their solutions".
 While Garcia found Hollywood Monsters' puzzles logical, and Melguizo praised their "tight difficulty", Espunya called them frustrating and recommended the game primarily to genre veterans as a result.
-Sólo Juegos's reviewer fell in between: while highlighting the game's length and "many" sensible puzzles, the writer felt that certain moments "are not as logical as the game promises."
+Sólo Juegos's reviewer fell in between: while highlighting the game's length and "many" sensible puzzles, the writer felt that certain moments "are not as logical as the game promises".
 In 2003, Just Adventure's Michal Necasek sided with Espunya on the puzzles, and found Hollywood Monsters' visuals "adequate" but its sound quality low.
 He summarized the game as "well done though not excellent".